AjayKumar-AK/Robot_emoji-eyes-/README.md

 # Robot_emoji-eyes-
 This is a simple repo where i created some robot emotions using python pygame library  this only have the eyes inspired from EMO.
-This is a simple,cute robotic face that I created using python it uses pygame library it also uses other libraries like random,enum and time.

 Emotions included :
      Normal mood
      Happy mood